Contrastive Self-supervised Neural Architecture Search: Experimental Results on CIFAR-10 and ImageNet

-We configure our contrastive self-supervised learning by two augmented views ($M=2$) for each sample with methods mentioned in Sect. \ref{SSL}, producing $2 \times (K-1)$ negative examples for each data instance in a minibatch of size $K$.
-We also investigate the effect of $M$ on the search efficiency, which we will discuss in detail in Sect. ~\ref{appendix:arceval}.
+We configure our C-SSL by two augmented views ($M=2$) for each sample with methods mentioned in Sect. \ref{SSL}, producing $2 \times (K-1)$ negative examples for each data instance in a minibatch of size $K$.
 The other two hyper-parameters $\tau$ and $\lambda$ in Equation~\ref{nce} and Equation~\ref{closs} are taken from the best experiment in \cite{misra2020self}, where $\tau = 0.07$ and $\lambda = 0.5$.
 Besides, MLPs $g(.)$ and $l(.)$ project encoded convolutional maps to a vector of size $p = 128$.
-Although we expected a minor impact of the above hyper-parameters, we will leave this tuning problem for further study.
+Although we expect a minor impact of the above hyper-parameters, we will leave this tuning problem for further study.

-We initialize the same prior density for each component of $\bm{\theta}$, which is that all operations have the same chance to be picked up at a random trail. $20$ random samplings start TPE, then $20K$ sample points are suggested to compute the expected improvement in each subsequent trial.
+We initialize the same prior density for each component of $\bm{\theta}$, which is that all operations have the same chance to be picked up at a random trial. $20$ random samplings start TPE, then $20K$ sample points are suggested to compute the expected improvement in each subsequent trial.
 We select only $20\%$ of best-sampled points having the greatest expected improvement to estimate next $\bm{\theta}$.
 We also observed that the number of starting trials is insensitive to the searching results while increasing the number of sampling points for computing expected improvement and lowering their chosen percentage ameliorate the searching performance (lower the overall contrastive loss).